Specializations

 Anxiety doesn’t get to call the shots.

 I approach anxiety treatment primarily with cognitive behavioral therapy.
 Anxiety often compels us to avoid certain people, places, things, or ideas, or engage in behaviors to relieve anxiety.
 In this treatment, we work to figure out the ways your pattern of avoidance may be helping in the short term, but making your anxiety worse in the long term.
 Treatment includes gradually facing uncomfortable situations through “exposures,” which allows us to test out the fears you have about what will happen if you no longer avoid these situations.
 If the idea of this sounds very scary, that’s okay — and completely expected!
 It takes real courage to engage in this process.
 This treatment is highly effective in helping people break free from being controlled by anxiety.
-This time-limited, evidence-based approach often allows people to meet their goals in approximately 20 sessions.

 Over time, most clients learn: